Today’s Text: Genesis 12:9-17

 Pharaoh did not kill Abram as he and Sarai feared.
 Instead, he lavished gifts on Abram for Sarai’s sake.
 Unfortunately, Abram and Sarai were in a serious predicament.
 If they told the truth, Pharaoh would likely execute Abram—the outcome originally anticipated.
 If they tried to escape, Pharaoh would likely send his army in pursuit; the outcome was unknown.

 Some have attempted to speculate on how Abram and Sarai coped with this unexpected contingency, but the text does not supply any information.
 At this point, it wasn’t so much about Abram and Sarai as it was about God working behind the scenes.

 While they were weighing options, God intervened.
 The royal household contracted a disease that not only afflicted Pharaoh, but also his family, servants, harem and possibly his royal officials.
-The text does not detail the nature of the malady, but the Hebrew word describing the illness is used in Leviticus to describe a form of skin disease like leprosy (Lev.
-13:1).
+Scripture does not detail the nature of the malady, but the Hebrew word describing the illness is used in Leviticus to describe a form of skin disease like leprosy (Lev.
+13:2).

 Apparently, Sarai was immune to the disease causing Pharaoh to question why.
 Whether Sarai told him the truth or he found out some other way, Abram was immediately summoned.

 Pharaoh was furious when Abram arrived in his court.
 In a terse and vexed diatribe, he shot one question after another at Abram: